thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-2/index.md

 In the modern day, we tap into the 'Dependency' perspective whenever we rely on others to provide for our basic needs.
 We will do whatever it takes to get what we need from others.

 This manifests most in our infancy, where we respond and react to our caretakers to stimulate them to take care of us.
-This can manifest in behaviours like crying or acting cute, so those interacting with us are motivated to feed, bathe, and house us.
+This can manifest in behaviors like crying or acting cute, so those interacting with us are motivated to feed, bathe, and house us.

-Welfare programs are set up to support those who find it difficult to take care of ourselves due to their circumstances.
+Welfare programs are set up to support those who find it difficult to take care of themselves due to their circumstances.
 When we are dependent on these programs, we will act in a way to ensure we continue getting such benefits.

 ## Strengths and Challenges